Category Archives: Shakespeare & his world

 In sum, Mantel seeks to build something that is a terrible shame to end.
 That is exactly what we should say about any human life: even the life of a renaissance courtier who had many other people’s deaths on his conscience.
 In this sense, the novel is a moral achievement as well as a creative one.

 *I ignore knotty questions about these two texts and how they relate.
 Most of the online commentary about them is sectarian and uncharitable toward other people’s faiths.
-Let’s assume that many Jews and many Muslims have read these passages in the way I am suggesting here.
+Let’s assume that many Jews and many Moslems have read these passages in the way I am suggesting here.

 See also: Hilary Mantel, Wolf Hall; Hilary Mantel, Bring Up the Bodies; history and fiction in Hilary Mantel’s A Place of Greater Safety; Calvino’s free hyper-indirect discourse; and Kieran Setiya on midlife: reviving philosophy as a way of life (with a digression on Benjamin and the importance of death in the novel).
 My own effort at a Tudor novel is The Anachronist.
 Finally, Clair Wills offers a much less favorable review in The New York Review.
 I don’t share her verdict, but she makes significant points.